myseq/myseq.github.io/content/posts/false_negative2.md

  1. **Behavioral Analysis**: Use EDR to watch for suspicious behavior rather than just looking for known signatures.

- 1. **Detect The Undetectable**: Discover vulnerability with customized script to [detect the undetectable](/posts/false_negative/).
+ 1. **Detect The Undetectable**: Discovering vulnerability with customized script by [detect the undetectable](/posts/false_negative/).

-Start making sure **false negative discovery** be part of your cybersecurity strategy.
+Start making sure **false negative discovery** also be part of your cybersecurity strategy today.